EthanTHoben/EthanTHoben.github.io/_pages/story-1.md

 </p>
 Photo of the Steward Observatory, named for Mrs. Lavinia Steward for her donation of $60,000 for a 36in diameter Newtonian telescope in 1916.

 After 1 year of working at the observatory, Dr. Slater joined the growing [Optical Sciences Center](https://www.optics.arizona.edu/) at the University of Arizona as a Professor of Optical Sciences.
+Dr. Slater was one of the first faculty hired by the brand new optical sciences center, and would be instrumental in its success.
 Dr. Slater served as the assistant director from 1968 to 1973, and the associate director of the Optical Sciences Center from 1973 to 1975.
 If we recall the inscription from Charlie Blenman, Dr. Slater supported the Pioneer Jupiter team during his time as the associate director of the OSC.

 <p align="center">
     <img width="450" height="342" src='/images/OSC.jpg'>